xenrox/srhtctl/README.md

 ## Installation

-Just download the source code und build it with `make`.
+Just download the source code and build it with `make`.

 There is an [aur package](https://aur.archlinux.org/packages/srhtctl/) for Arch Linux.